-4 bit - 4 stage Binary Adder / Subtracter using Yaxley type switches - 1963 project
+4 bit - 4 stage Binary Adder / Subtractor using Yaxley type - 2 way - 6 pole switches - 1963 project

-This is a scan of the original "Simple Binary Adder / Subtracter" which I built when my age was 12 years (1963).
+This is a scan of the original "Simple Binary Adder / Subtractor" which I built when my age was 12 years (1963).

-These were the days long before integrated circuits became widely available and within financial reach of the casual hobbyist.
+These were the days long before integrated circuits became generally available and within sensible financial reach of the casual electronic hobbyist.

-The schematic circuit shown uses 9 x hard wired 2 way 6 pole switches and torch bulbs.
+The schematic circuit uses 9 x hard wired 2 way 6 pole switches and torch bulbs.

 A suitable power source would be a standard transformer block providing 6V ac output at 300mA would suffice for an all LED version.

-No need to rectify the ac output.
-The LED's will conduct on the forward biasing of the ac phase.
+No need to rectify the ac power output.
+The LED's will conduct on the forward biasing phase of the ac supply.

 This also gives the advantage of not having to worry about the wiring polarity of the LED's when wiring the circuit.